I’ll have a Full Order of Beard with a Small Side of Caveman

 The first time you have your new beard trimmed, take yourself to a barber.
 Ask an expert lots of questions about the tools to use, what to do when problems pop up, and products they recommend and why.
 Consider seeing a professional to periodically shape your pride and joy, too.
 It will be the best $20 you ever spent.

 Have a basic set of tools at hand every time you shave.
-A good trimmer, a safety (or cartridge) razor, barber-quality scissors, a beard comb, and a moustache comb ought to cover most activities.
+A good trimmer (We recommend the Remington MB4040, a safety (or cartridge) razor, barber-quality scissors and a beard & moustache comb ought to cover most activities.

 Yeah, you’re a guy, but even smart lumberjacks use grooming products.
 Proudly display next to your bathroom sink a beard shampoo, a good shaving cream (not the chemicals in a can), a moisturizer and an aftershave.

 From here, the shaving and grooming instructions get complicated.
 For the big picture, here’s the full article on how to Trim Your Beard.